TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

 Using browser stubs to test non-GUI code that uses console.log and window.alert
 -------------------------------------------------------------------------------
 To test the non-GUI part of your code in a desktop rather than a browser environment, use *from org.transcrypt.stubs.browser import \**.
-This will allow you to call the *window.alert* and *console.log* functions in your code when you run it from the command prompt, using the -r command line switch: *transcrypt -r <my main file name>*.
+This will allow you to call the *window.alert* and *console.log* functions in your code when you run it from the command prompt, using the -r command line switch: *transcrypt -r <my main module name>*.
 This will invoke CPython, searching the appropriate module paths as compilation would have done.

 Creating JavaScript objects with __new__ (<constructor call>)
 -------------------------------------------------------------